 Songshan Cihui Temple, Taoist temple in Songshan District, Taiwan

-Songshan Cihui Temple is a Taoist temple in Songshan District with multiple halls displaying stone carvings, red columns, and traditional Chinese architectural details throughout.
-The interior spaces contain several altar areas, each designed for worship and offerings to different deities.
+Songshan Cihui Temple is a Taoist temple in Songshan District, Taipei, Taiwan, built around a series of halls decorated with stone carvings, red columns, and traditional Chinese architectural details.
+The interior is organized into several altar areas, each devoted to a different deity and set up for worship and offerings.

 The community of curious travelers